Blog acadèmia anglès horta. Escriu la teva opinió

 - Learning English through other subjects provides an increased and more varied foundation of language for classes.

 - When trying to understanding new ideas or learning about new topics listening and reading are by far the best delivery methods.
-Learning about an interesting subject such as space or the environment for example will interest many students, but in order to understand what is being taught about these subjects students will have to ask questions about language and hone their ability to read and listen in their second language.
+Learning about an interesting subject such as space or the environment for example will interest many students.
+In order to understand what is being taught about these subjects however, students will have to ask questions about language and hone their ability to read and listen in English.
 This inevitably leads to an improvement in students’ reading and listening skills – as well as a more varied vocabulary.

-- Communicating about a wide range of subjects in English requires the equivalent of real life language application to communicate effectively and thoroughly about a range of topics and can therefore help to prepare students for using English for travel, work or study in the future.
+- Communicating about a wide range of subjects in a second language is difficult for learners.
+CLIL can offer the equivalent of varied real life language application to communicate effectively and thoroughly about a range of topics.
+This will, therefore, help to prepare students for using English for travel, work or study in the future.

 - Accuracy is often prioritised in language learning in state schools.
-In Spanish schools for example grammar and lexical learning is given great importance whereas actually speaking English (the teacher or students) is, in too many schools, omitted entirely.
+In Spanish schools for example grammar and lexical learning is given great importance.
+Actually speaking English (the teacher or students) however is, in too many schools, omitted entirely.
 This often leads to students with a good understanding of forms and structures but completely unable to speak or understand spoken English.
-CLIL learning on the other hand is very communicative.
+CLIL learning, on the other hand, is very communicative.
 Accuracy is not the goal, but understanding the subject and being understood discussing the subject.
 Students develop fluency speaking and listening in English for a variety of purposes.

-- CLIL learning is a different type of class, language meshed with another subject.
+- CLIL learning is a different type of class.
+It is language meshed with another subject.
 This provides diversity for students and a change to their routine.
-Learning a subject with the added difficulty of doing so in 2nd language can be a great new challenge for students which is often the best motivator.
+Learning a subject with the added difficulty of doing so in 2nd language can be a great new challenge for students.
+This, we have often found, is truly the best motivator.

-CLIL learning can help to prepare students for a variety of situations where they may be required to use their second language in the future, such as:
+CLIL learning can help to prepare students for a variety of situations where they may be required to use their second language in the future.
+These include:

 How can CLIL be integrated into language classes?

-- More and more English books are incorporating CLIL methodology into their syllabi, take advantage of these pages and encourage students to engage in the subjects and discuss them.
+- More and more English books are incorporating CLIL methodology into their syllabi.
+Make the most of these pages!
+Encourage students to engage in the subjects and discuss them.

-- Use the subject of a reading or listening lesson expansively to create a wider lesson based on learning about the subject in a more holistic way taking advantage of the subject to teach associated language.
+- Use the subject of a reading or listening lesson expansively to create a wider lesson based on learning about the subject in a more holistic way.
+Take advantage of the subject matter to teach associated language.

 - Adapting or creating lessons based on the specific interests of your students.
 Ask them what they like!
 Use their passions to make lessons that you know will be memorable.